NVIDIA-AI-IOT/my-jetson-nano-baseboard/docs/design_choice.md

 ### OLED Display

-The specified OLED display is the QG-2864KLBEG01, from TopWin.
 All signals going to this display should be at 3.3V.
-The display was laid out using I2C, enabling users to practice using that protocol, although the display also supports 3-wire and 4-wire SPI as well as 8-bit 68XX and 80XX parallel microcontroller interfaces.
-The display's pin 14, an active-low reset, is tied to the 3V3_PGOOD signal.
-The I2C address pin, pin 15, is pulled high, with the option of being pulled low.
+The display was laid out using I2C, enabling users to practice using that protocol, although the display also supports 4-wire SPI as well as 8-bit 68XX and 80XX parallel microcontroller interfaces.
+The display's active-low reset is tied to the 3V3_PGOOD signal.
+The I2C address pin is pulled high, with the option of being pulled low.

-Note that the connector's pin numbers are the opposite of the display's (i.e. pin 1 on the display is pin 30 on the board).
+Note that the connector's pin numbers are the opposite of the display's (i.e. pin 1 on the display is pin 24 on the board).

 ### HDMI Connections

-A load switch was used with a current limit of 55 mA, as per the HDMI spec.
+A load switch was used with a current limit of 600 mA, the lowest possible for the load switch chip used.
 A load switch was used instead of a resettable fuse, which would be cheaper, because the HDMI specification requires the 5V power to be off when the module is in sleep mode.

+## SODIMM Connector

+Please do not force the module into the connector - doing so will irreparably damage it and cause signals to be misaligned.